petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-horizontal-solutions/external-websites.md

 ## Target Audience

-The buying audience for External Websites is higher level stakeholders such as the Chief Marketing Officer (CMO) or Chief Revenue Officer (CRO).
+The buying audience for External Websites is higher level stakeholders such as the Chief Marketing Officer (CMO).
 In larger more diverse organizations it includes leaders of the Marketing, Digital Experience, Business Development or Digital Channel departments as well as IT:

 * CMO
-* CRO
 * Head of, Director of, VP of, Manager
   * Marketing
   * Digital Experience
   * Business Development
   * Digital Channels
-* CIO/Head of IT
+* CIO / Head of IT

 ## Key Benefits